 Family Gatherings offer students the opportunity to gain confidence on stage, practice presentation skills, and share what they are learning with the CBA community.

-Our mentorship program that takes place every Wednesday and builds community across our campus.
+Our mentorship program happens every Wednesday to build community across our campus.
 In the Lower School, Bobcat Buddies pairs younger students with older students and allows them to build valuable friendships and learning partnerships throughout the year together.
 In the Upper School, we call this program Trail Mix.
-Mentor groups enjoy team building activities, read together, or work on enrichment projects each week.
-As we place a strong emphasis on relationship building, this program is mission critical for our campus.
+Mentor groups enjoy team-building activities, reading together, or working on enrichment projects each week.
+We place a strong emphasis on relationship building.

 Our goal for Middle School Council Houses is to build community across the Middle School, drive positive behavior, and encourage student ownership of their Middle School experience.
 Students spend time with their Council Houses each week building relationships, as well as planning and participating in community service projects.